andrewvenson/Gordon/README.md

 This python based personal assistant will be able to recognize speech as well as use Google's speech recognition services to interact with any user.
+Gordon (The name of the personal assistant) will be able to tell jokes, play music, give definitions, and read a scripture from the bible (Yay Jesus).
 I will also be planning on creating a facial recognition feature to make the user experience much more realistic.